- What are the options in assistantship assignments?

 The Department of Communication Studies offers excellent opportunities for a variety of competitively awarded Graduate Assistantships.

 What are the options in assistantship assignments?
 Click here to see job description

-- Teach the undergraduate general education course: Oral Communication COMM 1000 (48C:001) under the supervision of the course director.
-Assignment includes an orientation session prior to the fall semester.
+- Teach the undergraduate liberal arts course: Oral Communication COMM 1000 (48C:001) under the supervision of the course director.
+Assignment includes an orientation session.

 - Assistant coach in a large and active forensics program, either in debate or individual speech events.
 Assignment includes orientation and travel.